timruffles/mobile-drag-drop/README.md

 # iOS shim for HTML 5 drag'n'drop

-The HTML 5 drag'n'drop API allows you to implement drag'n'drop with the same code on all desktop browsers.
-Unfortunately, iOS doesn't support it, so no iPad action for you!
+The HTML 5 drag'n'drop API allows you to implement drag'n'drop with the same code on [most desktop browsers](http://caniuse.com/#search=drag).
+Unfortunately, you'll notice iOS doesn't support it, so no iPad action for you!

 Luckily, WebKit gives us enough tools to shim seamlessly.
 If you drop